-By queueing each product as it changes and doing the output generation on change, it allows the final generation of the feed to happen in seconds vs. minutes or hours since all the heavy lifting has already been done ahead of time.
+By queueing each product as it changes and doing the output generation on change, it allows the final generation of the feed to happen in seconds rather than minutes or hours, since all the heavy lifting has already been done ahead of time.

 The regeneration of the feed can be triggered by any number of product modifications, and is accomplished through a scheduled task and a queue that tracks modified products.
 This is more efficient and provides for faster feed file generation.

 It also has the ability to hand off the updated data to Miva’s new Searchspring Live Indexing and Pricing integration.
 For additional information on Searchspring, see here.

 The primary goal of this module is to allow for extremely fast and efficient output of large dataset feeds which can then be consumed by other external systems.
 A secondary use case is to precalculate dynamic data on change of each product record so they it can be loaded as static data for faster performance in runtime.